SongJaeGun/Keil_Studio_FAE_Training/uv2csolution/README.md

 ## Conclusion

-This lab demonstrates how to convert a complex µVision project to the CMSIS solution format, integrate debugging support, and interact with the deployed application—all using modern open-source tools.
+This lab demonstrates how to convert a complex µVision project to the CMSIS solution format, integrate debugging support, and interact with the deployed application.